Diffraction Aided Wireless Positioning: Conclusion

 For an arbitrary Rx location, the path followed by a particular MPC can be represented as a string such as `Tx-X-X-$\cdots$-X-Rx'.
 Since the MPC begins at the transmitter and terminates at the receiver, all possible strings start with a `Tx' and terminate with an `Rx'.
-The character `X' in the string denotes either `R' or `D' representing `Reflection' or `Diffraction'.
-By reflection, we mean specular reflection from flat surfaces following Snell's laws, whereas diffraction is from edges and follows the diffraction law in eq. \eqref{eq_law_of_diffraction}.
+The character `X' in the string can be either `R' denoting `Reflection', `D' denoting `Diffraction' or `T' denoting `Transmission'.
+By reflection, we mean reflection from flat smooth surfaces following Snell's laws, transmission does not change the propagation direction and only attenuates the signal whereas diffraction is from edges and follows the diffraction law as in eq. \eqref{eq_law_of_diffraction}.
 The number of characters `X' between the `Tx' and `Rx' represents the number of interactions, and the left to right order of the characters denotes the sequence of interactions.

-For our model in Fig.\,\ref{fig:raytracing_wireless_insight}, reflections happen at flat surfaces like ceilings, walls, and floors, whereas diffraction happens at edges like the window edges.
+Since in our 3D positioning technique we use the first arrival path principle, we define the First Arrival Path between a fixed Tx and Rx as \begin{definition} \textbf{First Arrival Path}: The particular MPC with the smallest ToF $\tau_{min}$ and SNR above a threshold $T$ among all existing MPCs at that location. \end{definition}

+For the SNR calculation, we assume an Rx processing gain of 20 dB which is added to the signal power for each MPC extracted from the ray tracing simulation.
+Assuming a signal bandwidth of $B=400$ MHz and system temperature of $T=300$K, we obtain the noise floor as $N_0= KTB= -87$dBm.
+The threshold changes according to every pair of Rx-Tx according to $T=P_{max}-15$ where $P_{max}$ is the maximum SNR across all existing MPCs at a particular Rx location for a given Tx.
+Now we conduct statistical analysis on the MPCs generated by the raytracing simulation across all UAV transmitters and receivers.
+First, we look at the elevation AoA and SNR for the first arrival path.

-For each Rx location, we have many MPCs formed, and we group the MPCs in four unique groups: (a) MPC-1, (b) MPC-2, (c) MPC-3, and (d) MPC-4 based on the propagation mechanism and number of interactions associated with the group.
-Table \ref{table_window_MPC} shows the four possible MPC groups, with the string in the second row representing the corresponding propagation mechanism.
-Now we evaluate two metrics across all receiver locations (a) Probability of existence: $P_e$ and (b) Probability of first arrival path: $P_{fap}$ for the four MPC groups.
+For a fixed Rx location and fixed Tx (UAV anchor), we can group the MPCs in four unique groups: (a) MPC-1, (b) MPC-2, (c) MPC-3, and (d) MPC-4 based on the propagation mechanism and number of interactions associated with the group.
+Table \ref{table_window_MPC} shows the four possible MPC groups, the string in the second row representing the corresponding propagation mechanism.
+Now we evaluate two metrics across all receivers and UAV anchors (a) Probability of existence: $P_e$ of the different MPC groups and (b) Probability that the first arrival path belongs to each MPC group: $P_{fap}$.
 Mathematically we can express $P_e$ and $P_{fap}$ as